gitter-badger/BurzeDzisNet/README.md

 PHP client for [burze.dzis.net](https://burze.dzis.net)

+## Example of usage
-## Example: finding a storm for Wrocław in a range of 50 km
+Finding a storm near Wrocław in a range of 50 km

 ```php
   namespace BurzeDzisNet;